Center City Eruv Corporation 501(c)3

 Rabbinical Supervision

-The Rav HaMachshir of the Center City Eruv is Rabbi Dov Aaron Brisman.
-Rabbi Brisman is the Av Beis Din of Philadelphia and an associate Av Beis Din of the Rabbinical Alliance of America.
-He is the rabbi emeritus of Congregation Young Israel of Elkins Park in suburban Philadelphia.
-The Eruv has been built and maintained according to the standards and guidance set forth by Rabbi Brisman; he is consulted and his approval required for all improvement projects
+The Center City Eruv was built and continues to be maintained according to the halachic standards and guidance set forth by Rabbi Dov Aaron Brisman, zt"l, who served as Rav HaMachshir until his passing in 2022.
+Rabbi Brisman was the Av Beis Din of Philadelphia and an associate Av Beis Din of the Rabbinical Alliance of America.
+He was also the rabbi emeritus of Congregation Young Israel of Elkins Park in suburban Philadelphia.
+His halachic rulings and oversight remain the foundation for all eruv maintenance and improvement projects.

 History